zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/08-sinhala-amazon.md

 [APZ 18.1] (#apz18 .1) {#apz18 .1 .ref .apz} "This is a critique, the Trusts
 Manipulate the preaching.
 Three Questions (3-1) 10, 11, 12, 13, 14,
 15 minutes should be applied.
-“Bhuta” is a word of honor.
+"Bhuta" is a word of honor.
 (Great Sleeper (7-2) 1 Should be used from where they go.
 In 1731) You are God I know, and know, whether there is a soulfulness.
 You know the pain.
 I know that the soulfulness is there.
 I'm figuring out.
 Wanted Spirit, Wada